Tuareg / Islamist Insurrection in Mali

 The 24 November 2013 parliamentary election, meant to be the last step in restoring democracy in Mali, saw low turnout and some reports of irregularities.
 About 6.5 million Malians were eligible to vote, with more than 1,000 candidates vying for 147 seats in the new national assembly.
 Mali's president, Ibrahim Boubacar Keita, was elected in a peaceful vote in August 2013.

 This was the fourth time Tuareg rebels have fought for independence since 1960.
 Previous rebellions have ended in peace accords and unkept promises.
-But this most recent rebellion, launched in January 2012, sent the country tumbling into a nationwide crisis marked by a military coup in the south followed by an Islamist takeover of the north.
+But the rebellion, launched in January 2012, sent the country tumbling into a nationwide crisis marked by a military coup in the south followed by an Islamist takeover of the north.
 Mali, once called one of Africa's most stable democracies, was being compared to Afghanistan and Somalia.

 In recent years, Mali has been confronted by a profound crisis with serious political, security, socio-economic, humanitarian and human rights consequences.
 The crisis stems from long-standing structural conditions such as weak State institutions; ineffective governance; fragile social cohesion; deep-seated feelings among communities in the north of being neglected, marginalized and unfairly treated by the central Government; a weak and externally dependent, albeit vibrant, civil society; and the effects of environmental degradation, climate change and economic shocks.
 These conditions were exacerbated by more recent factors of instability, including corruption, nepotism, abuse of power, internal strife and deteriorating capacity of the national army.